OpenSILEX/opencpu-client-php/README.md

 Configure examples :

 After installing openCPU-client-php (through ``"Composer"``), put the examples directory in a web server accessible path.
-Set the right vendor path in ``examples/config/configLibrairy.php``
+Set the right vendor path.

-After you will be able to use example, try this :
+After you will be able to use the code snippet below.
+You will able to find more examples (asynchronous request support also) in``examples/openCPUCalls.php``.

 ```php
 // Require librairy